kylegilman/video-embed-thumbnail-generator/readme.txt

 == Changelog ==

-= 4.9.6 - February 16, 2024 =
+= 4.9.6 - February 18, 2024 =
+* Fixed uninstall routine for more complete cleanup when deleting the plugin.
-* Disabled Chromecast overlay on videos used to make thumbnails.
+* Disabled Chromecast overlay button on videos used to make thumbnails.

 = 4.9.5 - February 7, 2024 =
 * Fixed bug that failed to save some Videopack settings when they were disabled.